 Netsparker detected a missing

-X-Frame-Options header which means that this website could be at risk of a clickjacking attack.
+Content-Type header which means that this website could be at risk of a MIME-sniffing attacks.